wmlutz/gatsby-source-eventzilla/README.md

 </p>

 <h1 align="center">
-  gatsby-source-dynamodb
+  gatsby-source-eventzilla
 </h1>

-This module helps you pull your AWS dynamodb account using IAM credentials.
-The inspiration was designed to assist connecting private tables from AWS Amplify for public-facing sites.
+This module helps you pull data from your Eventzilla account.
+I had a couple issues using one of the competitors (for which there are many source plugins) and moved to Eventzilla.
+This plugin makes all of your events available in graphql.
+This _only_ works for events, none of the other api endpoints.

 To install:

 ```
-yarn add gatsby-source-dynamodb
+yarn add gatsby-source-eventzilla
 ```

-(or `npm install --save gatsby-source-dynamodb`)
+(or `npm install --save gatsby-source-eventzilla`)

 Then add the config to your `gatsby-config.js`: